AkeebWuraola/sql-datawarehouse-project/docs/Project Notes.md

 - Logical Data Model: This specifies the columns in each entity and the relationships between the entities
 - Physical Data Model: All technical details are included including the datatypes and their relationships

 - Star Schema: has a central fact table and several dimension tables.
+The relationship in a star schema between fact and dimension table is 1-to-many(1:N)
 - Snowflake Schema: has a fact in the middle and several dimensions attached, while the dimension tables have sub dimension tables

 **Fact**